shasso/app/README.md

      "new-option-here"
    ]
    ```
-3. Restart the backend server
+3. Restart the backend server (or rebuild Docker container)
 4. New options appear in dropdown menus

 **Example - Adding new genres**: